 D. Hazards

 Coastal Act Section 30253 requires that new development minimize risk to life and property.
 It states in part:

 Section 30253.
 New development shall:

 - (1) Minimize risks to life and property in areas of high geologic, flood, and fire hazard. - (2) Assure stability and structural integrity, and neither create nor contribute significantly to erosion, geologic instability, or destruction of the site or surrounding area or in any way require the construction of protective devices that would substantially alter natural landforms along bluffs and cliffs.
 The project site is located in a seismically active region located near several faults, the most active being the San Andreas Fault Zone.
 Many smaller faults exist in the region, which present potential safety hazards to structures on the site including rupture, ground shaking, landslides, liquefaction, cracking and differential compaction.
 The Initial Study Geology Report prepared for the site suggests that ground shaking is one hazard that could reasonably be expected on the site.
 The study also suggests that landslides are another, albeit remote, possibility on the site.
-Though not mentioned in the Initial Study, damage from falling trees or limbs should also be considered, particularly since the prior house was destroyed by a falling tree.
+Though not mentioned in the Initial Study, damage from falling trees or limbs should also be considered.
 The Applicant's proposal incorporates a steel reinforced retaining wall footing that requires a significant amount of grading and trenching.
 Because of the excessively steep slopes, this structure also requires additional cuts in the site to provide a sufficient platform on which to frame the house.
 As mentioned previously, this construction approach has the potential to significantly contribute to erosion and site instability.
 The previous small cottage was built in 1933 and withstood several large earthquakes including the 1989 Loma Prieta temblor which measured 7.1 on the Richter scale.
 However, the cottage was much smaller and presumably weighed a great deal less than the proposed new structure.
-The destroyed house was also constructed using a pier foundation.
+The destroyed house was also attached to a foundation by piers.
 An Initial Study Geology Report states that the soil types in the area of the proposed project will sustain a near vertical slope and are stable at a 2:1 (50%) slope.
 This contradicts the Jones & Stokes report prepared for the City of Carmel (February 1995) which states that "the steep slopes support Monterey pine forest and are stable, but show some indications of past disturbances and erosion.
 Current and potential future activities affecting the ESHA include: slope destabilization from foot traffic, residential runoff, and residential development resulting in severe gullying and sedimentation in Pescadero Creek."
 There are at least two gullys within Pescadero Canyon noted in the Jones & Stokes study, one of which is directly east of the subject parcel.
 The Applicant's geology report states that the soils types are stable at a 2:1 ratio (50% slope), however, the subject parcel has a slope gradient that is between 60 and 65 percent.
 When measured from the centerline of the creek bed and through the mid-point of the proposed house to the southern property boundary, the site slope approaches 63%.
 The report does not evaluate the stability of the soils at this additional grade.
-The Commission finds that additional analysis of the stability of the soils on the entire site, including the portion that approaches 63% is necessary in order to determine whether the proposed project is consistent with section 30253.